majaalin/06---Trello/README.md

     - `DOING` - In this list we keep the cards which we're working on right now.
     - `DONE` - In this list we keep the completed cards.

-4. Imagine you're going to build a simple landing page.
-Divide your project into tasks and [create a card](http://help.trello.com/article/729-adding-cards) for each task.
+4. Divide your project into tasks and [create a card](http://help.trello.com/article/729-adding-cards) for each task.

     > Think of the structure of the cards: